This Train Is Being Held, by Ismée Amiel Williams

 It really bothers me that we continue to normalize this behavior, especially in YA books, when we have teenagers learning how relationships should function, how they should be treated by others.

 In the end, it’s all just another way that rape culture is real and prevalent in everyday life, whether or not you think you’re around it.
 You are, and if you think you’re not, it’s because you’ve become SO indoctrinated in it that you can’t even see.
-I hate that this is real life for some women, I hate that we are taught since we are little kids we’re taught that girls need to be pleasant and accommodating, while boys can go after what they want no matter how many times they get ‘no’ for an answer.
+I hate that this is real life for some women, I hate that since we are little kids we’re taught that girls need to be pleasant and accommodating, while boys can go after what they want no matter how many times they get ‘no’ for an answer.

 But now I want to know what you guys think–is it in books as much as I seem to think?
 Do you notice it like I do?
 Has it happened to you IRL?
 Am I too sensitive?
 Just kidding too sensitive is not a thing so I don’t want to hear that one.
 Honestly though, is this stuff that you guys experience as well?